I just saw a post on Facebook where a dog was killed by the flu vaccine.

 Does The Vaccine Even Work?

-A new study shows that pigs vaccinated against one strain of influenza were worse off if subsequently infected by a related strain of the virus.
+A new study shows that pigs vaccinated against influenza were worse off if subsequently infected by a related strain of the virus.

 That means that the pigs vaccinated for influenza were often sicker if they got the flu.
 And your dog might be too.

-One dog was taken to a drive-thru flu vaccine clinic and bloated the same night.
+One dog was taken to a drive-thru flu vaccine clinic and bloated and died the same night.

 She died from influenza two days later.